ConduitNetwork/docs/provisioning/blueprints/blueprints.rst

                          code: container-256

 Note the new environments object.
-The object graph of the morpheus blueprint structure gets merged and flattened at provision time based on the scope of the configurations provided as well as the users target cloud, group, and environment selection.
+The object graph of the conduit blueprint structure gets merged and flattened at provision time based on the scope of the configurations provided as well as the users target cloud, group, and environment selection.
 In the Above example, a selective override was done for the `AWS Cali` cloud when using a Production Environment and deploying to the group `All Clouds Demo`.
 This specific example changes the plan to a larger size.
 Scoped configurations have various levels of precidence.
 Cloud is the lowest level of precedence. a cloud configuration in a group is the next level higher and finally an environment configuration in a group in a cloud is the highest level of scoped precedence.

 Getting Started